MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - [ConfigureTimeZone](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-timelanguagesettings#timelanguagesettings-configuretimezone)
 - [RemoteLock](https://docs.microsoft.com/windows/client-management/mdm/remotelock-csp)

+These two new polices for AllowAddProvisioningPackage and AllowRemoveProvisioningPackage are being added to our [Common Device Restrictions](hololens-common-device-restrictions.md).

 ### New power policies for Hololens 2
 - More options for when HoloLens sleeps or locks via power policies.